-On the northern end of the island, busy and buzzing Grand Baie is the centre for tourism in Mauritius.
-This is where all the action happens: the seaside town is packed with bars, nightclubs and restaurants, shops and expansive resorts.
+On the island’s northern end, busy and buzzing Grand Baie is the center of tourism in Mauritius.
+This is where all the action happens.
+The seaside town is packed with bars, nightclubs, restaurants, shops, and expansive resorts.

 If you’d like to be close to Grand Baie without staying in the thick of things, nearby Pointe aux Cannoniers is a quieter alternative.

-Boat and catamaran trips take you on half or full day excursions to visit Île Plate, which has a lovely beach to explore, Coin de Mire, a nature reserve with rare species, and Île Gabriel where you can go snorkeling.
+Boat and catamaran trips take you on half or full-day excursions to visit Île Plate, which has a lovely beach to explore, Coin de Mire, a nature reserve with rare species, and Île Gabriel, where you can go snorkeling.

-Restaurants offer everything from Mauritian Creole and seafood to Chinese, Indian and Italian food, while street vendors sell delicious (and cheap) snacks such as gateaux piments – fried chilli bites – fresh coconuts, spicy curries and sliced tropical fruit.
+Restaurants offer everything from Mauritian Creole and seafood to Chinese, Indian and Italian food.
+At the same time, street vendors sell delicious (and cheap) snacks such as gateaux piments (fried chili bites), fresh coconuts, spicy curries, and sliced tropical fruit.

-If you’re staying in a self-catering apartment or house, head to Grand Baie’s beach every day at 4pm to buy the catch of the day from local fishermen and cook up a fish feast at home.
+If you’re staying in a self-catering apartment or house, head to Grand Baie’s beach everyday at 4 PM to buy the catch of the day from local fishermen and cook up a fish feast at home.

 Grand Baie is a great year-round destination, as the wind here is generally offshore, and the beaches in the area are sheltered from the wind – especially during the winter months of June to August.

-Grand Baie will appeal to almost all types of travellers: it’s great for families, with loads of child-friendly activities and family hotels; solo travellers looking to meet people and be part of a buzz.
+Grand Baie will appeal to almost all types of travelers.
+It’s great for families, with loads of child-friendly activities and family hotels.
+It also suits solo travelers looking to meet people and be part of a buzz.

-If you prefer a quieter atmosphere and a less developed beachfront, Grand Baie is not going to be your ideal pick of destination in Mauritius: instead choose a resort or hotel on the east coast or southern coastline.
+If you prefer a quieter atmosphere and a less developed beachfront, Grand Baie is not going to be your ideal pick of destination in Mauritius.
+Instead, choose a resort or hotel on the east coast or southern coastline.